Department for Lifelong Learning

 - Research interests

-I am about to complete my MBA.
+I have a Master’s in Business Administration.
 My particular interests lie in supply chain management, marketing and interdisciplinary curriculum design and development.

 - Teaching activities

-I have worked in Lifelong Learning in the university sector for the last four years, at both Sheffield and Leicester and have taught on a wide range of programmes from Certificate to final year Degree level in the Arts and Humanities and Social Sciences.
+I have worked in lifelong learning in the university sector for the last nine years, at both Sheffield and Leicester and have taught on a wide range of programmes from Certificate to final year Degree level in the Arts and Humanities and Social Sciences.

-I am currently Programme Director for the Certificates in Higher Education in Arts and Humanities and teach on a Foundation Year Module broadly based on developing academic learning skills and a Level 1 open enrolment module entitled Culture and Identity.
+I am currently a Programme Director and teach on a Foundation Year Module broadly based on developing academic learning skills co-module lead the Culture, Language and Meaning and Extended Project modules.